cagov/caldata-mdsa-training/docs/dbt/cloud.md

     1. _File browser_
     2. _File editor_
     3. _Preview pane_
-    4. _Linter/Fixer_
-    5. _Build/Run_
 2. Validate your development environment:
-    1. Open the Develop tab in your own environment and open transform/models/staging/stg_water_quality__stations.sql
+    1. Open the Develop tab in your own environment and open `transform/models/staging/stg_water_quality__stations.sql`
     2. Click on the _Preview_ button.
 You should see data in the lower panel
-3. Demonstrate the _Run_/_Build_ functionality
+3. Demonstrate the _Lint_/_Fix_ functionality
-4. Demonstrate the _Fix_/_Lint_ functionality
+4. Demonstrate the _Build_/_Run_ functionality
-5. Verify that the models you ran are visible in your personal schema within `TRANSFORM_DEV`
+5. Verify that the models you built/ran are visible in your personal schema within `TRANSFORM_DEV`

 ### **Exercise: Create your first dbt staging model**